 - Deliver any requested products or services, or to provide you with customer support.

-- Improve or modify our website, to update and maintain client, subscription or email lists and for other internal purposes.
+- Improve, develop, modify or support our website, products and services, to update and maintain client, subscription or email lists and for other internal purposes.

 - Respond to requests for information, to respond to ("RFPs") requests for proposals, or to provide information about legal services that you request.

-- Respond to lawful requests for information through court orders, subpoenas, warrants and other legal process or obligations.
+- Respond to lawful requests for information through court orders, subpoenas, warrants and other legal process, obligations or governmental regulations.

 - Protect the operations of our law firm, or the safety, security and privacy of our Firm, our lawyers and staff, our clients or third parties.
 This potentially includes sharing information with others for purposes of fraud protection, information security, and related matters.

-We will not share or sell your personal information to third parties for marketing purposes.
+We will not share your personal information with third parties for marketing purposes.

 We will not use your personal data for making any automated decisions affecting you or your legal rights or for creating profiles other than as described above.